WordPress Custom Fields Plugin

 The WordPress Custom Fields plugin gives you the ability to request additional details from your WordPress users upon registration other than the default username and email address fields integrated by WordPress.

-You may need to capture and address, birth date, country, first/last name, biography, etc. which can all be done by making use of these custom user input fields.
+You may need to capture an address, birth date, country, first/last name, biography, etc., which can all be done by making use of these custom user input fields.
 A vast range of different field types such as text field, textarea, radio buttons, checkboxes & select drop down are available.
 Predefined fields such as a a date picker, countries drop down and file upload field will save you time and effort.

 All custom fields values captured through WordPress registration and user profile updates are saved to the user meta of the respective user.
 It is inserted and updated in the WordPress user meta table.
 It is easy to access this data at a later stage and use it in a plugin or theme and you can read more about accessing user meta.

 - WordPress 3.0 or higher

 - MySQL 4+

 Yes, the plugin is compatible with WordPress 3.0 multi-site but it will only work if you have the ‘Allow new registrations’ setting set to ‘User accounts may be registered‘ under Super Admin > Options > Registration Settings in your WordPress 3.0 multi-site dashboard.